kismetwireless/kismet/docs/dev/datasource.md

 Responses:
 * NONE

+#### PING (Kismet->Datasource and Datasource->Kismet)
+Send a keep-alive frame to monitor that the remote capture is still functional.

+Failure to receive a PONG response within 5 seconds indicates that a problem has occurred, and that the Kismet server should terminate the capture binary with an error, or that the capture binary should exit.

+KV Pairs:
+* None

+Responses:
+* PONG

+#### PONG (Kismet->Datasource and Datasource->Kismet)
+Respond to a keep-alive PING frame.

+Failure to send a PONG response within 5 seconds indicates a problem has occurred.

+KV Pairs:
+* None

+Responses:
+* None

 #### PROBEDEVICE (Kismet->Datasource)
 Probe if this datasource can handle a device of unknown type.
 This is used during the probing for auto-type sources.